-Tyreon is currently employed by Warren County Public Schools as a District Social Worker and Head Football Coach at Henry F. Moss Middle School.
+Tyreon is currently employed by the Boys & Girls Club in Bowling Green and is the Head Football Coach at Henry F. Moss Middle School.
 He works in various settings, building positive connections with youth in the field of education and athletics.

 Tyreon is excited about Jonesville Academy and the impact it will have on the community moving forward.
 The vision and mission of this organization will grow young minds, and strive to close the educational achievement gap in local school systems.